rctn/pseudocerebellum/docs/source/notes/RieublandS+2-2014.rst

    rules suggest that these motifs are essential for the function of the cerebellar network.

+From p.
+923:

+   Although
+   classically MLIs have been divided into basket and stellate cells, our data support the accumulating evidence suggesting that these cells constitute a single population with a continuum of morphological properties with their position in the ML as main
+   parameter: their dendrite length becomes gradually shorter the higher the interneuron is located in the ML

 .. figure:: ../_static/images/RieublandS+2-2014_fig2.jpg
    :alt: Fig 2. from RieublandS+2-2014